Zaldapa: History and archaeology

-Excavations have revealed the defensive walls, a Roman civic basilica, an early Christian basilica with two crypts and a huge water reservoir.
+Excavations have revealed the defensive walls, a Roman civic basilica, an early Christian basilica with two crypts, and a huge water reservoir.
 The walls had 32 bastions of various shapes and 3 main and 2 secondary gates.
 The double north gate was designed to enclose and trap attackers.

 Zaldapa is included in the list of fortifications renovated during the reign of Emperor Justinian I the Great (527–565).
 It was also mentioned as the seat of a bishop.

-In 2015, a Greek stone inscription has been discovered by the archaeologists excavating the ruins of a Christian bishop's basilica in the fortress of Zaldapa.
+In 2015, a Greek stone inscription was discovered by the archaeologists excavating the ruins of a Christian bishop's basilica at Zaldapa.